cloudevents/spec/spec.md

 - For Media Type examples see
   [IANA Media Types](http://www.iana.org/assignments/media-types/media-types.xhtml)

-#### schemaurl
+#### dataschema

-- Type: `URI-reference`
+- Type: `URI`
-- Description: A link to the schema that the `data` attribute adheres to.
+- Description: Identifies the schema that the `data` attribute adheres to.
-  Incompatible changes to the schema SHOULD be reflected by a different URL.
+  Incompatible changes to the schema SHOULD be reflected by a different URI.
 See [Versioning of Attributes in the Primer](primer.md#versioning-of-attributes) for more information.
 - Constraints: